8. Extending Plone with add-on packages – Mastering Plone 6 development

 • components independent of blocks like a dropdown navigation

-Both can be tightly coupled, if a frontend feature depends on a new content type, a new behavior or any other change needed in data structure.
-For example an add-on that has the goal to provide a bookmarking feature depends on a backend add-on that handels the storing of the bookmarks.
+Both can be coupled, if a frontend feature depends on a new content type, a new behavior or any other change needed in data structure.
+For example an add-on that has the goal to provide a bookmarking feature depends on a backend add-on that handles the storing of the bookmarks.

 Have a look at the curated lists of add-ons:

-backend add-ons
+Awesome Plone: backend add-ons

-frontend add-ons
+Awesome Volto: frontend add-ons

 8.1.
 How to find appropriate add-ons#